What does mise en scène mean?

 Of course, lighting is in here.
 It's an essential aspect of cinematography and a significant contributor to a film's look and feel.
 Don't believe me?
 Ask any cinematographer.

 If you don't know what a cinematographer is, allow me to supply you with the answer.
-Learn what a cinematographer is and what techniques you need to know to become one.
+Learn what a cinematographer is and equally as important what cinematography techniques you need to know to become one.

 The intensity, direction, and lighting quality can alter how the audience understands the characters, the mood, the atmosphere and action.